 Academic Probation - A student who earns a grade point average of less than 1.5 during any quarter will be placed on academic probation during the next quarter in which he is enrolled.
 Failure to remove probation will result in suspension for one quarter.
-A student who fails as much as fifty percent of the hours for which he is enrolled will be asked to withdraw from the college.
+A student who fails more than fifty percent of the hours for which he is enrolled will be asked to withdraw from the college.
 Students dropped because of low scholarship may be readmitted probationally after a lapse of one quarter.

-Grade Reports - Reports of mid-term and final grades are sent to parents or guardians, except for adults who pay their own expenses.
+Grade Reports - Reports of final grades are sent to parents or guardians, except for adults who pay their own expenses.
+Students earning deficient grades at mid-term will receive reports of these as well.